Postage to Canada: Cost of Postage from the US to Canada

 The priority mail international option is cheaper than the priority mail express international option because of the increase in the number of days for delivery and the tracking options.

 Typically, postcards, letters, and flat rate boxes are sent to Canada using the priority mail international option.
 The delivery can take place between 6 to 10 business days.
 There is free USPS tracking available, but without the estimated delivery date and specific delivery services.
 The postage from the US to Canada under this mail option starts at $36.35.
 This postage is all set to be increased to $37.60, owing to the price changes announced by the USPS.
-The rate offered under the commercial base and commercial plus pricing programs is $34.53.
+The rate offered under the commercial base and commercial plus pricing programs are $34.53.

 4. Priority Mail International for Flat Rate Envelopes and Boxes